harvardinformatics/micro-course/intro_to_bioinformatics/fall2019/session1.md

 cd: 'change directory'.
 This moves you to a different directory that you specify.

 mkdir: 'make directory'.
 This creates a directory in your current directory or wherever you specify.

-cp: 'copy'.
-Copies a specified file or directory to a location that you specify.
 ```

+Now let's actually copy the data we need!
 First we want to make a new directory, using the `mkdir` command, to put the data you copy:

 ```
 mkdir -p intro_bioinf_2019
 ```

-A few things to note: first, a general command in UNIX will be a program (`mkdir`) followed by options (`-p`, which means "create this directory/directories, including any parent directories, and don't error if any already exist").
+A few things to note: first, since we don't specify the absolute path, it creates the directory within our current directory.
+Second, a general command in UNIX will be a program (`mkdir`) followed by options (`-p`, which means "create this directory/directories, including any parent directories, and don't error if any already exist").
 Options will either start with:
 * `-` (for short/single-letter options, which can be combined; e.g., `mkdir -pv` is equivalent to `mkdir -p -v` ), or
 * `--` (for long/multi-character options; e.g. `mkdir --parents --verbose`)